amirahnasihah/backend-development/07-nodejs-and-sql/assignment4/README.md

 1. have access to Sequelize
 2. connect to database with Sequelize using instances
-3. define model or s
+3. define model or database schema for tables User and Post

 ```javascript
 const { Sequelize } = require('sequelize');